An overview of dementia

 Where people with dementia do present with challenging behaviour, however, it can be very difficult to manage, and very upsetting particularly for close friends and family members.
 Getting professional help in the form of medical support, formal carers to help manage any burden, and peer support and counselling service can be invaluable at difficult times.

-10. Memory loss always means Dementia
+10. Memory loss is always a sign of dementia

 There are lots of reasons why people may be experiencing some memory problems, and they don’t necessarily mean dementia.
 Some other conditions are closely associated with ‘brain fog’, and some medications can also make people feel a little fuzzy-headed.
 Whatever the reason, it’s important to see a doctor if you’re worried about memory loss or cognitive impairment.
 It could be something that can be managed easily, or it could be something that can be improved by treatment.
 If it is dementia, early treatment can help to slow the progression of the disease so it’s always worth getting medical support.
 Getting an early diagnosis also means being able to plan for the future and make your wishes known in advance of the possibility that your ability to communicate may decline.

 Understanding the medical conditions that you or your loved ones are affected by is a good step in learning to manage and live with these conditions.
-When myth and misinformation clouds our feelings about a condition, it’s easy to feel frightened or overwhelmed by the situation.
+When myth and misinformation cloud our feelings about a condition, it’s easy to feel frightened or overwhelmed by the situation.
 Having a diagnosis of dementia or a loved one who is suffering from a form of dementia can be worrying and difficult enough without hearing negative stereotypes and harmful myths about it.
 With a diagnosis of dementia, it’s important to take each day as it comes and get all the support and help you can.

 Homage offers a specialist care service for people with dementia at any stage of the disease.
 Whether they need a little support with meals, washing and dressing or remembering to take medications, or more intensive home nursing care, Homage has a care plan to suit anyone who needs extra help.
-Homage’s medications delivery service can also be an invaluable help to anyone whose mobility is declining or who doesn’t always remember to pick up their meds.

 Anyone affected by dementia, whether you or your loved one, can access a range of peer support, professional help, and local, national, or international online groups.